Wheelabrator Incinerator – April 2019

-CPRE the Countryside Charity Hampshire is aware that US company Wheelabrator Technologies is attempting to build a substantial “waste to energy” incinerator overlooking the Test Valley in Hampshire.
+CPRE Hampshire is aware that US company Wheelabrator Technologies is attempting to build a substantial “waste to energy” incinerator overlooking the Test Valley.

 The planned location for the incinerator is greenfield land at the site of the Raymond Brown recycling “Enviropark”, alongside the A303 East of Andover.
 Due to its large size, the consent process and decision will be made by the National Infrastructure Unit within the Planning Inspectorate.